tomzazo/iot-temp-azure-function-app/README.md

-## Temperature telemetry Azure function example
+## Temperature telemetry Azure function app

 An example of an Azure function app which reads data from CosmosDB containing temperature readings.